woupiestek/rlox/log.md

 The orginal clox kept hash codes for all strings for lookup in hash tables.
 I achieved a speed up by using the hash codes as string handles.
-No more lookup of the full hash code needed, just mange the handle itself.
+No more lookup of the full hash code needed, just manage the handle itself.
 This mainly requires a uniform distrisbution of hash codes, that remains uniform modulo powers of two, it does not have to relate to the string and indeed, the handles are adjusted to avoid collisions.